How You Say It Is Key

 - Don't ask, tell.Asking "Are you ready for bed?" leaves the decision up to your child and the likely answer will be "no!"
 Try "Time for bed!" instead.

 - When…then .
-Tell your child when he completes an act of good behavior (puts away a toy, finishes homework, brushes teeth), then something desirable for your child will happen (you can have a cookie, watch TV, call your friend on the phone.)
+Tell your child when he completes an act of good behavior (puts away a toy, finishes homework, brushes teeth), then something desirable for your child will happen (watch TV, play a game, or call your friend on the phone.)

 - Tell your child you will count to ten and explain what needs to happen during the countdown.
 Kids actually like the 'beat-the-clock' challenge and the countdown also allows you to keep your cool.